alitskevich/front-end/README.md

 *Main idea* is not to describe or explain whatever, but give a chance to pick it up by direct touches - providing realization of concepts in code of simulators, examples or tests.

-> To see once rather than to heard a lot.
+> Rather see once than heard many times.

 ## Glossary